Research-Related Agreements Including MOUs and NDAs

 “Research-related agreements” are research agreements other than grants and contracts, such as funded or unfunded MOUs, NDAs and data use agreements (DUAs).
 This table outlines some of the most commonly used research-related agreements at UT.
 For a more extensive list of research-related agreements, visit the Office of Industry Engagement (OIE) website.

-If MOU involves a for-profit entity or state-owned oil company: contact the Office of Industry Engagement (OIE).
+If MOU involves a for-profit entity or state-owned oil company: Office of Industry Engagement (OIE).

 • Contact OSP if the NDA is related to government or foundation sponsored research (including SBIR/STTR grants, I-Corps, I/UCRCs) and/or related data use agreements, or material transfers (see MTA section below).